 Keep healthy habits going as kids grow older.

 Cavities do not have to be part of childhood.
 Kids can be proud of their healthy smile and avoid the pain and embarrassment of decay.
 Follow the tips above to ensure the kids in your life grow up with healthy habits that will continue into adulthood for a lifetime of healthy smiles!

-Find fun educational activity sheets and dental hygiene tracking charts, as well as tools to find a dentist for your child on our Resources Page.
+Find a printable version of this article, fun educational activity sheets and dental hygiene tracking charts, as well as tools to find a dentist for your child on our Resources Page.